Lerc/canvas_tab/README.md

 triggering a new Queue.
 This should result in only one queued entry triggered by this node at a time.

 ## Installation
-The recommended way to install is via comfy manager.
-This will automatically handle the web directory.

-### Manual installation
-You can manually install by cloning this repo into the custom_nodes directory and either creating a symlink or copying the files in the web sub directory into web/extensions/canvas_tab.
+You can install either though comfy manager or by cloning this repository into the custom nodes directory.

-using a symlink from web/extensions/canvas_tab ==> custom_nodes/canvas_tab/web should avoid having to re-copy files when you update.

 ## User Interface
 You can edit multiple images at once.